 The Orbix Java daemon must be able to locate the Java interpreter to launch Java servers registered in the Implementation Repository.
-To enable this, you must set the value of the configuration variable IT\JAVA\INTERPRETER in the common.cfg file, as described in "Configuring Orbix Java" on page 5.
+To enable this, you must set the value of the configuration variable IT_JAVA_INTERPRETER in the common.cfg file, as described in "Configuring Orbix Java".